There’s an expression friends around here have been using recently – “Because Asheville.”

 But, of course, it wasn’t that simple.

 I arranged to pay them monthly not to sell it to anyone else while my realtor and I energetically worked to sell my house up by the lake.
-Seventy-two showings and seven months later – two years ago this week – there we were, sitting at the settlement table.
+Seventy-two showings and seven months later, there we were, sitting at the settlement table.

 And then, an hour later, the little Dutch barn house was mine.

-The next spring, while working in the front yard, I met Jo – the German rugby-playing architect and landscape gardener.
+The next spring, while working in the front yard, I met Jo –the German rugby-playing- architect-turned-landscape-gardener-for-missionaries across the street.